AndySomogyi/sbmlsolver/docs/docs-build/_sources/selecting_values.rst.txt

 Experimenting With Selections
 -----------------------------
-One might try individual selection string using the :meth:`~roadrunner.RoadRunner.getValue()` method.
+One might try individual selection string using the :cpp:func:`rr::RoadRunner::getValue` method.
 This takes a selection string, determines if it is valid, and returns the value it selects.
 For example::